RolfLewis/spotify-status-sync/README 2.md

-# spotify-status-sync
+# go-getting-started

-An Oauth 2.0 based app that syncs the currently playing spotify song into your slack status.
+A barebones Go app, which can easily be deployed to Heroku.

-Originally templated from the Getting[Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article.
+This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.

 ## Running Locally